Jjing-Liang/LLMCarbon--/README.md

           dram/area: 256  # GB
           hardware-unit-num:  1250 # gpu_num / 8  assuming one CPU, SSD, DRAM for every 8 GPU/TPU chip or one server stack
 ```
-In the manifest, we use the [GPT-3 data](https://arxiv.org/abs/2005.14165).
-Methods such as Sum, Multiply, and Divide from the IF official plugin are utilized to construct the formula.

 You can use the IF Framework command to run the manifest:
 ```bash